8 May 2014. Gender Guff.

 critical to success.

-And where knowledge is lacking, money can help.
-You
+Where knowledge is lacking, money can help.
+You would

-would think nothing of paying for expertise when your washing
+think nothing of paying for expertise when your washing machine

-machine dies.
-Therefore don't give too much credence to the doom and
+dies.
+Therefore do not give too much credence to the doom and gloom

-gloom folks who suggest that an intimate knowledge of all things
+folks who suggest that an intimate knowledge of all things boat is

 For me, I'm interested in a variety of things.
 I am

-not interested in my engine -- but financially I cannot afford to
+not interested in my engine.
+Financially however I cannot afford to

 hire help regularly so I learn.
-It's not my favorite, but then
+This is not my favorite, but then

-again, it's not that hard either.
-And if I had a bundle of
+again, it is not too difficult either.
+If I had a bundle of

-testosterone available you can bet I'd not be more than marginally
+testosterone available you can bet I would not be more than marginally

 interested in things motor.